piersolh/piersolh/README.md

 ### About Me 🚀

 Hello!
 My name is Hannah.
-I am a Northeastern student currently pursuing a BS in Computer Science with an AI concentration and a minor in Linguistics.
-I am a software developer at Code4Community, where I work with a team of other developers to create software solutions for Boston nonprofits.
+I am a Northeastern student currently pursuing a B.S. in Computer Science with a concentration in Artificial Intelligence and a minor in Linguistics.
+I am a software developer at Code4Community, where I work with a team of developers to create software solutions for Boston nonprofits.

 Last semester, I worked with a team of developers to revamp the organization's website to enhance user experience and boost engagement.<br/>